Eajay/mnist-with-knn/README.md

 # MNIST WITH KNN
-## Using knn to classify 10000 testing pictures based on 60000 training pictures with Python
+## Using knn to classify 10000 testing pictures based on 60000 training pictures with Python in numpy
 >### training and testing files are available in http://yann.lecun.com/exdb/mnist/
 >### require packages:
 >>> * struct ( unpack the resource files)